networknext/next/docs/setup_dev_environment.md

 Follow the instructions in the terrform console output and open the links and enable the google cloud features as required.

-Run `terraform apply`, and iterate, enabling google cloud APIs until it succeeds.
+You will need to iterate a few times, running `terraform apply`, then enabling google cloud APIs until it succeeds.

 Terraform apply will take a long time to succeed the first time it is run.
 It is not uncommon for it to take 10-15 minutes to finish provisioning the postgres database instance.